-After the second oxygen-anneal, the PL emission changes from GR1 to NV and SiV$^-$.
-As shown in FIG.~\ref{outline}(c), the SiO$_2$ sample squares display a strong SiV$^-$ ZPL, while the SiN$_x$ sample squares have strong NV$^0$, NV$^-$, and SiV$^-$ ZPL.
-This indicates that both the NV and SiV centers were created from the dielectric films.
-The control experiment confirms that recoil implantation is the source of the doped nitrogen and silicon atoms, rather than diffusion of the dielectric film into the irradiated diamond.
-Additionally, a broadband irradiation-induced fluorescence was observed in all squares (FIG.~\ref{outline}(c), purple line).
+After the \st{second }oxygen-anneal, the PL emission changed from GR1 to NV and SiV$^-$.
+As shown in FIG.~\ref{outline}(c), the SiO$_2$ sample squares displayed a strong SiV$^-$ ZPL, while the SiN$_x$ sample squares had additional strong NV$^0$ and NV$^-$ ZPLs.
+This indicated that both the NV and SiV centers were created from the dielectric films.
+The control experiment confirmed that recoil implantation was the source of the doped nitrogen and silicon atoms, rather than diffusion from the dielectric films into the irradiated diamond during annealing.
+Additionally, a broadband irradiation-induced fluorescence was measured from all squares (FIG.~\ref{outline}(c), purple line).

-Around the highest-fluence irradiation square from each sample, we took a hyperspectral image (FIG.~\ref{hyperspec}).
-Comparing the SiN$_x$ sample to the SiO$_2$ sample, the NV ZPL in the former is notably brighter within the irradiated region, while the latter has a more homogeneous intensity distribution.
-This confirms that the NV centers in the SiN$_x$ sample arise from the nitrogen-based precursor, rather than from the naturally occurring impurities as in the SiO$_2$ sample.
+Around the highest-fluence \st{irradiation}implantation square from each sample, we took a hyperspectral image (FIG.~\ref{hyperspec}).
+Comparing the SiN$_x$ sample to the SiO$_2$ sample, the NV ZPL in the former was notably brighter within the irradiated region, while the latter had a more homogeneous intensity distribution.
+This confirmed that the NV centers in the SiN$_x$ sample arose from the nitrogen-based precursor, rather than from the naturally occurring impurities as in the SiO$_2$ sample.